-Inflation: 2.75% Salary increases: 4.25% to 10.50%, varying by service, including inflation Investment rate of return: 6.75%, net of pension plan investment expense, including inflation Other assumptions: See the analysis of actuarial experience study for the period July 1, 2016 through June 30, 2019.
+Investment rate of return: 6.75%, net of pension plan investment expense, including inflation.
+Inflation rate: 2.75% Real across-the-board salary increase: 0.25% Projected salary increases: 4.25% to 10.50%, varying by service, including inflation and across-the-board salary increases.
+Cost of living adjustments: 2.75% for Miscellaneous and Safety Tier 1, 0% for Miscellaneous Tier 2, 2.00% for all other Tiers.
+Other assumptions: See the analysis of actuarial experience study for the period July 1, 2016 through June 30, 2019.